rsmp-nordic/rsmp_core/source/applicability/transport_of_data.rst

 * There can be multiple secondary supervisors, but only one primary.

-* A secondary supervisor does not recieve alarms.
+* A secondary supervisor does not receive alarms.

 * A secondary supervisor receives aggregated status and can request, subscribe and receive statuses.